gcch/Visibility-Switcher-for-OS-X/README.md

 ## Description

-You can switch the file/folder visibility on Finder.
+You can switch the visibility of hidden files/folders.

 ## Usage